Ericsson/codechecker/docs/usage.md

 ```
 those marked with (+) are enabled by default.

+Every supported checker is reported by the `checkers` command and all of its
+subcommands.

 You may want to enable more checkers or disable some of them using the -e, -d
 switches of the analyze command.